 Scott joined Watsi on December 7th, 2016.
-Twelve months ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Scott's most recent donation traveled 8,700 miles to support Christmaelle, a sweet 2-year-old from Haiti, to fund surgery prep and travel for life-saving cardiac surgery.
+Two years ago, Scott joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Scott's most recent donation traveled 1,900 miles to support Christmaelle, a sweet 2-year-old from Haiti, to fund surgery prep and travel for life-saving cardiac surgery.

 Yorn is a 69-year-old farmer from a family with four younger sisters.
 Yorn lives alone but helps look after her grandchildren in her free time.
 Her nephew has been helping her by bringing her food since her vision has gotten worse.
-Two years ago, Yorn developed a cataract in her right eye, causing her vision loss.
+Two years ago, Yorn developed a cataract in her right eye, causing her blurry vision and irritation.
 She has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Yorn learned about our medical partner, Children's Surgical Centre, she traveled for two and a half hours seeking treatment.
-On April 28th, doctors will perform a small incision cataract surgery and an intraocular lens implant in her right eye.
+When Yorn learned about our medical partner, Children's Surgical Centre, she traveled for three and a half hours seeking treatment.
+On October 13th, doctors will perform a small incision cataract surgery and will place an intraocular lens implant in her right eye.
 After recovery, she will be able to see clearly.
-Now, she needs help to fund this $229 procedure.
-"I hope to see everything clearly again, to recognize faces of all my relatives, and go outside, especially I can have rice and do something on my own," Yorn said.
+Now, Yorn needs help to fund this $229 procedure.
+Yorn said, "I hope my eye can see clearly again so I can get around myself and recognize things."